 Dora’s Dress Up Adventure

 Dora’s Ballet Adventures ($2.99): This is basically like a really interactive book.
 The words are highlighted as Dora reads them, and you get to do all sorts of actions.

 For the remaining apps, I didn’t want to do a full on review, because I think that the six apps and their affiliates that I’ve covered above are more than you’ll ever need, but these are apps that we have downloaded and enjoyed as well.

 If you use these educational apps in moderation as a teaching tool for your children, it can greatly enhance their learning experience.
 Teaching your child at home doesn’t have to be overwhelming and you don’t have to wait until they are in kindergarten to teach them how to read.
-With these apps, these YouTube playlists, a $35 Starfall membership, and a library card, you can teach your children everything they need to know…and more!
+Please check out my free reading program series to get an easy to follow step-by-step guide to teach your child how to read at a young age.

 Teaching letter names and letter sounds is a crucial component of reading.
 When children learn the alphabet at a young age, it lays a strong foundation for learning how to read.
 I have four children five and under, and I have been blown away by their capabilities and desire to learn.
 As a former elementary school teacher with a Master’s degree in Language Acquisition, I have always been fascinated with teaching and learning, but it wasn’t until I became a parent that I realized the true potential of a child’s brain.